revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-74.Can you explain is it necessary to put a space between operators and operand in python?
+74. Can you explain if it is necessary to put a space between operators and operands in python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- Yes,it is it necessary to put a space between operators and operand in python.
+- Yes, it is necessary to put a space between operators and ooperandsin python.
-- If we are use sapce in between both operator and operands it will help readability.
+- If we use space in between both operator and operands, it will help readability.

 ```python
 x + y